harshjain2/druid/docs/content/tutorials/cluster.md

 - 61 GB RAM
 - 160 GB SSD storage

 Druid Brokers accept queries and farm them out to the rest of the cluster.
-They also maintain an in-memory query cache.
+They also optionally maintain an in-memory query cache.
 These servers benefit greatly from CPU and RAM, and can also be deployed on the equivalent of an AWS [r3.2xlarge](https://aws.amazon.com/ec2/instance-types/#r3).
 This hardware
 offers: